molily/molily.de/_posts/2017-11-25-robust-javascript.md

 The problem here is a simple typo. `myLibrary.start` is a function, but `myLibrary.statr` returns “undefined”.

-These errors can be avoided by extensive manual or automated testing (see below) as well static code analysis.
-An IDE for example understands that the code defines an object `myLibrary` with the single property `start`.
+These errors can be avoided by extensive manual and automated testing (see below) as well static code analysis.
+An <abbr title="Integrated development environments">IDEs</abbr> for example understands that the code defines an object `myLibrary` with the single property `start`.
 When it encounters `myLibrary.statr`, it shows a warning because it does not recognize the property `statr`.

 There are several other cases where TypeErrors are thrown.
 For example when you try to redefine the value of a constant: